Online Subspace Learning on Flag Manifolds for System Identification: Conclusion

 \section{Conclusion}

 We proposed the \ac{FRONT} algorithm for online system identification and data-driven prediction that adapts to time-varying systems by recursively updating a nested hierarchy of subspaces.
 This enables the predictor to accommodate unknown or changing system dimensions without prior model information.
-We proved that FRONT is a natural generalization of \ac{GREAT}.
+We proved that GREAT is recovered as a special case of FRONT.
 Numerical studies demonstrated that the proposed predictor effectively tracks abrupt changes in dynamics and consistently achieves better prediction error than most baselines even under high \ac{NSR}.
-Future work focuses on finite sample convergence of Algorithm \ref{alg:flag} for nontrivial flag signatures and integrating the proposed flag-based learning framework into an adaptive data-to-control pipeline.
+Future work focuses on finite sample convergence of \ac{FRONT} for nontrivial flag signatures and integrating the proposed flag-based learning framework into an adaptive data-to-control pipeline.